The Six Vision Tasks

 Walk through the questions in order.
 Stop at the first "yes."

-- Is the output the same for every pixel in the image? → Classification.
+- Is the output one label for the whole image? → Classification.

 - Do you need to count, locate, or filter objects, but not draw them? → Detection.
 Add object tracking on top if you need cross-frame identity.

-- Do you need the exact shape, boundary, or area? → Segmentation.
+- Do you need the exact shape, boundary, or area of each object? → Instance segmentation.

 - Is the posture of the subject the signal? → Pose.